awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 For a user to work with the Amazon Redshift query editor, that user must have a minimum set of permissions to Amazon Redshift and Amazon Redshift Data API operations\.
 To connect to a database using a secret, you must also have Secrets Manager permissions\.

-To give a user access to the query editor on the Amazon Redshift console, attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` AWS\-managed policies\.
+To give a user access to the query editor on the Amazon Redshift console, attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` AWS managed policies\.
 The `AmazonRedshiftQueryEditor` policy allows the user permission to retrieve the results of only their own SQL statements\.
-That is, statements submitted by the same `aws:userid` as shown in this section of the `AmazonRedshiftQueryEditor` AWS\-managed policy\.
+That is, statements submitted by the same `aws:userid` as shown in this section of the `AmazonRedshiftQueryEditor` AWS managed policy\.

 ```
 {